emmett-framework/emmett/docs/quickstart.md

 @app.route("/post/<int:id>")
 def post(id):
-    editor = request.vars.editor
+    editor = request.params.editor
     if editor == "markdown":
         # code
     elif editor == "html":
         # code
     #..
 ```
-Now, when a client call the url */post/123?editor=markdown*, the `editor` parameter will be mapped into `request.vars` and we can access its value simply calling the parameter name as an attribute.
+Now, when a client call the url */post/123?editor=markdown*, the `editor` parameter will be mapped into `request.params` and we can access its value simply calling the parameter name as an attribute.

-> – wait, what happens if client call */post/123* and my app try to access *request.vars.editor* which is not in the url?
+> – wait, what happens if client call */post/123* and my app try to access *request.params.editor* which is not in the url?

 Simple, the attribute will be `None`, so it's completely safe to call it, it wont raise an exception.